KavyaReddy95/DropDown-List/README.md

 ### Output:

-Now run the app (press play button on right top corner)in Emulator/AVD and you will see the custom spinner displaying flags and country names together.
+Now run the app (press play button on right top corner)in android studio or by pressing (SHIFT+F10) and you will see the custom spinner displaying flags and country names together.
 Change country names inside spinner and you will see Toast displaying message which country is selected.

 ![media](https://user-images.githubusercontent.com/36668690/48109858-f77dea80-e1fd-11e8-8b8b-c38fa0400fa0.gif)